How to add dataset values to the message body in Outlook with templates

 Add dataset values automatically #

-In a template you’re creating or editing, place the cursor where you’d like to add an auto-fillable field for a dataset value, and then select the
+In a message template you’re creating or editing, place the cursor where you’d like to add an auto-fillable field for a dataset value, and then select the

 Insert macro button on the template editor toolbar.Select Insert dataset value.